Ryan Bigg

 This installs Curl development headers with SSL support, which Passenger uses during the installation process.

-To install Passenger, we will run gem install passenger
+To install Passenger, we will run gem install passenger, as root.

 This is another part where we’ll need to wait a bit while Passenger compiles all the things it needs.
 Once it’s done, it will tell us to put this configuration in our nginx config: